-Broad overview of the counseling methods used in the treatment of alcohol/drug dependency.
+Broad overview of the counseling methods used in the treatment of alcohol/ drug dependency.
 An introduction to counseling theories and techniques used in the treatment; i.e., psychodynamic, behavioral, multimodal, client centered, and couples counseling.
-Actual case histories will be analyzed.
+Prerequisite: HUSEV 23 and 24.
 (L)

-HUSEV 26A-Supervised Field Work Practicum (2 units) CSU
+HUSEV 26A-Supervised Field Work Practicum (2 units)

-Supervised field work practice in a variety of settings that will introduce students to the various aspects of the field, and will afford students the opportunity to develop and refine their knowledge and skills in chemical dependency counseling.
+(2 units) CSU Supervised field work practice in a variety of settings that will introduce students to the various aspects of the field, and will afford students the opportunity to develop and refine their knowledge and skills in chemical dependency counseling.
 Meets California Association of Alcoholism and Drug Abuse Counselors requirements.
+Prerequisite: HUSEV 23 and 24.
+(L)